 - swollen abdomen, in rare cases

-Thiazide diuretics help the kidneys get rid of sodium and water.
-This lowers blood volume and pressure.
+Thiazide diuretics help the kidneys remove sodium and water, lowering blood volume and pressure.

-The following side effects can occur, and some of them may persist:
+The following side effects of taking them can occur, and some may persist:

 - low blood potassium, which can affect heart and kidney function